Bit-Quill/valkey-glide/docs/design-go-api.md

 ```

 ### Case 7: Get(key) from a disconnected RedisClient
-Return a glide.ConnectionError if the RedisClient is closed/disconnected
+Return a glide.ConnectionError if the RedisClient fails to connect to Redis
 ```go
 result, err := client.Get("apples")
 if err != nil {